matheusvxf/matheusvxf.github.io/_pages/about.md

 ---------------

-* April 10-13, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Princeton University.
+* April 10-13, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Princeton University, Department of Computer Science, DeCenter Seminar.

-* April 19, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at MIT.
+* April 19, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at MIT, EECS, Algorithms and Complexity Seminar.

 * April 20, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at the [CBER](https://www.cber-forum.org/) Symposium.

-* May 20, 2023: I will be a panelist at a Bitcoin Webinar organized by [De Gruyter](https://www.degruyter.com/).
+* May 18, 2023: I will be a panelist at a Bitcoin Webinar organized by [De Gruyter](https://www.degruyter.com/).

 * June 6-9, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at Quantitative Issues in Centralized and Decentralized Finance mini symposium during SIAM Conference on Financial Mathematics and Engineering, Philadelphia.